-CSI III: Title I or non-Title I schools previously identified for Additional Targeted Support for at least 3 years and have not exited d.
+CSI III: Title I or non-Title I schools previously identified for Additional Targeted Support for at least 3 years and have not exited (due to COVID-19 addendums, this category will be next identified in 2023, then again in 2025 and every three years thereafter).

+d.
 Frequency of Identification